-An appeal should be filed with the Title IX Coordinator, Caitlin McCamish at mccamish@uiwtx.edu
+An appeal should be filed with the Interim Title IX Coordinator, Annette Thompson, Director of Human Resources via email at afthomps@uiwtx.edu

 The appeal will be considered by an impartial, trained, three-person Appellate Panel.
 This Panel will consist of three administrators, staff or faculty members from within the University of the Incarnate Word.
 These panelists will be specially trained in the adjudication of Sexual Misconduct.
-The decision regarding the composition of the Appellate Panel will be made at the discretion of the Title IX and Compliance Coordinator.
+The decision regarding the composition of the Appellate Panel will be made at the discretion of the Title IX Coordinator.
 In considering the appeal, the Appellate Panel will be given the appeal, the Investigation Report, and the Title IX Coordinator's Decision to review.

-There are only three grounds on which a Panel's Decision can be appealed:
+There are only two grounds on which a Panel's Decision can be appealed:

 - 1. Procedural Error: The Appellant alleges there was a deviation or change from the procedures outlined in the Sexual Misconduct Adjudication Process which adversely impacted the outcome of the matter.
 If the Appellate Panel determines that there was a procedural error which could have altered the outcome of the case, the matter will be remanded to the Title IX Coordinator for a determination regarding the impact of the procedural error on the outcome of the complaint. - 2.
-New Evidence: The Appellant alleges that, subsequent to the issuing of the Title IX Coordinator's Decision, new evidence became available which would have impacted the outcome of the disciplinary complaint.
+New Evidence: The Appellant alleges that, after the issuing of the Title IX Coordinator's Decision, new evidence became available which would have impacted the outcome of the disciplinary complaint.
 The Appellant must: (i) present the new evidence; (ii) show why it was unavailable prior to the Title IX Coordinator's Decision; and (iii) show that the new evidence could have altered the outcome of the complaint.
 The opposing party will be given an opportunity to rebut these assertions by the Appellant.
-If the Appellate Panel determines that there is evidence that meets these requirements, it will remand the matter to the Title IX Coordinator for investigation and review in light of the new evidence. - 3.
-Severity of the Disciplinary Action: The Appellant alleges that the disciplinary action issued in the Title IX Coordinator's Decision is inconsistent with the type of discipline issued to others who were found to be responsible for a substantially similar violation or offense.
-If the Appellate Panel determines that the disciplinary action was inconsistent with the discipline for similar violations, it will vacate the discipline issued by Title IX Coordinator and issue a new sanction in its place.
+If the Appellate Panel determines that there is evidence that meets these requirements, it will remand the matter to the Title IX Coordinator for investigation and review in light of the new evidence.